Kubernetes Auth Client Certificate

 Token: t-bb7b...3564a7c9

-The following list of claims can be configured within Akeyless Role-based Access Control (RBAC) to control and segregate the relevant policy for K8s.
+The following list of claims can be configured within Akeyless Role-Based Access Control (RBAC) to control and segregate the relevant policy for Kubernetes.

 "service_account_name"